 - Strands of pearls need to be rethreaded annually (approximately – possibly more or less, depending on how much you wear them).
 If you feel your strand is stretching or moving you need to take it into a jeweller to have it assessed.
 We offer rethreading services for local customers only – please contact us to discuss this if your pearls need attention.

 - Delicate chains (for example snake chain and very fine chains) should be stored flat and never bent beyond their natural curve.

-- We never recommend sleeping in your jewellery and this is especially true of delicate chains.
+- We never recommend sleeping, showering or exercising in your jewellery and this is especially true of delicate chains.

 - Our products are unsuitable for children under 16 years of age due to small parts and associated choking risk, and risk of strangulation.

 - Our products are worn or used at the buyers own risk.
 Benjamin And The Moon takes no responsibility for any loss, damages or injury sustained through use of our products.